Non-Linear Interference Challenging Topological Protection of Chiral Edge States

 where the time argument has been suppressed for brevity, and the excess terms as compared to Eq.~(\ref{Eqn:NL_SGL}) in the second line describe the non-linearity induced violation of the superposition principle.
 While the superposition principle is always fulfilled as long as the two wave-packets do not overlap, the second line of Eq.~(\ref{Eqn:dg_dt}) can be of crucial importance in the collision region of $\Psi$ and $\Phi$.
 Assuming the initial $\Psi_{j}$ and $\Phi_{ j}$ as Gaussian wavepackets with a homogeneous phase around their peaks, the relative phase $\Delta$ can be used to minimize or maximize the peak intensity of $g_j(t) = \Psi_{j}(t) + \mathrm{e}^{i \Delta} \Phi_{ j}(t)$ during the time of the overlap.
 Thus, depending on the choice of $\Delta$ the superposition principle may remain to good approximation in place (cf. Fig.~\ref{Fig:illustration}a) or may be drastically violated by maximizing the peak amplitude, thus leading to strong interaction between the two wavepackets (cf. Fig.~\ref{Fig:illustration}b).

 Now, we turn to discussing the intriguing interplay of non-linearity and chiral edge states, i.e. we assume $H_F(t)$ to be a topologically non-trivial Floquet Hamiltonian \cite{Anomalous_BBC}.
 There, the total system described by Eq.~(\ref{Eqn:NL_SGL}) will generally support chiral edge states only for intensities below a certain threshold.
-For higher amplitudes of the wave function, the non-linear term will act as a sublattice potential that breaks the topological phase.
-This type of intensity dependent Floquet topology has recently been experimentally observed in an array of optical waveguides \cite{NL_induced_topology}.
+For higher amplitudes of the wave function, the non-linear term will effectively act as a dynamical sublattice potential that breaks the topological phase.
+A complementary type of intensity dependent Floquet topology has recently been experimentally observed in an array of optical waveguides \cite{NL_induced_topology}, where edge transport is enabled by higher light intensities.

 Here, inspired by Ref.~\cite{NL_induced_topology}, we analyze the dynamical interaction of wave-packets so as to predict the irreversible breakdown of topological protection due to the aforementioned non-linear interference mechanism.
 To this end, we consider as initial condition a wave packet $\Psi$ propagating in a chiral edge state and a pulse $\Phi$ circulating close to the edge (see Fig.~\ref{Fig:illustration}).
 While the existence of chiral edge states is guaranteed by the topology of $H_F$, the stationarity of the circulating bulk mode relies on a resonant driving condition \cite{res_driving_1, res_driving_2}.
 The individual intensities of both pulses are below the intensity threshold that would break the topological phase.
-Depending on the total relative phase $\Phi$ of the two wave-packets, we predict the edge mode to either pass the circulating pulse virtually unaffected or to be strongly scattered into localized bulk states, as will be corroborated with numerical simulations on two microscopic lattice models below.
+Depending on the total relative phase $\Delta$ of the two wave-packets, we predict the edge mode to either pass the circulating pulse virtually unaffected or to be strongly scattered into localized bulk states, as will be corroborated with numerical simulations on two microscopic lattice models below.